mavlink/mavlink-devguide/en/services/image_transmission.md

    After this ACK packet, the new image arrives as a series of `ENCAPSULATED_DATA` packets.
    > **Note** The sequence number starts at 0 for every new image of the stream.

-1. To stop an image stream a GSC must send a new `DATA_TRANSMISSION_HANDSHAKE` request packet.
+1. To stop an image stream a GSC must send a new `DATA_TRANSMISSION_HANDSHAKE` request packet, with all 0 values.
-   The MAVLink node will acknowledge this by sending back an ACK packet containing the same data as in the request.
+   The MAVLink node will acknowledge this by sending back `DATA_TRANSMISSION_HANDSHAKE` also containing 0 values.

 ## Usage / Configuration